 Application to register a PAYG withholding account (NAT 3377).
 You will receive a WPN (Withholding Payer Number) in response to this application.

-http://bit.ly/2qsmyvW
+Application to register a PAYG withholding account: http://bit.ly/2qsmyvW

 2. Get your worker to complete and provide you with a TFN (tax file number) Declaration (NAT 3092)